 Basically, the difference between a Robo-advisor and a traditional Financial Advisor is that instead of having real humans invest your money for you, your money is invested by a computer algorithm instead.

-This allows Betterment to offer their services at a much lower rate (.25%) than they would be able to otherwise, and also means your investments will generally perform better than if a human was managing your money.
+The increased automation you get with Robo-advisors leads to decreased overhead costs, which allows Betterment to offer their services at a much lower rate (.25%) than they would be able to otherwise, and also means your investments will generally perform better than if a human was managing your money.